mantou132/gem/packages/gem/docs/en/001-guide/001-basic/003-global-state-management.md

 disconnect();
 ```

-As mentioned in the previous section, use `static observedStores`/`@connectStore` to connect to `Store`, in fact, their role is only to register the `update` method of the`GemElement` instance, therefore, when the `Store` is updated, the instance of the `GemElement` connected to the `Store` will call `update` to achieve automatic update.
+As mentioned in the previous section, use `@connectStore` to connect to `Store`, in fact, their role is only to register the `update` method of the`GemElement` instance, therefore, when the `Store` is updated, the instance of the `GemElement` connected to the `Store` will call `update` to achieve automatic update.

 ## Planning the store